asteroid-lang/asteroid/docs/Reference Guide.rst

 ::
       let true = 1 is %integer.

-Named Patterns
+Conditional Patterns (1)
-%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%%%%%

-Syntax: ``name_exp ':' pattern``
+Syntax: ``exp ':' pattern``

-Named patterns allow you to bind the term matched by the pattern to a variable.
+These patterns allow you to express constraints on exp based on the pattern.
-Here the name expression has to evaluate to either a variable, object member variable, or list location.

 Example,
 ::